wol-soft/php-json-schema-model-generator/README.md

 $generator->generateModels(__DIR__ . '/schema', __DIR__ . '/result');
 ```

+The generator will check the given source directory recursive and convert all found *.json files to models.
+All JSON-Schema files inside the source directory must provide a schema of an object.
 ## Configuring using the GeneratorConfiguration ##

 The *GeneratorConfiguration* object offers the following methods to configure the generator in a fluid interface: